thesanjeevsharma/fileseek/README.md

 - Filecoin for providing the storage infrastructure.
 - Supabase for the database and authentication services.
 - Lighthouse for providing an open API to check file availability.
+- Randamu for providing verifiable randomness that powers our reward system.
 - MetaMask for wallet authentication.

+## Future Vision

+Next set of features in the pipeline:
+1. Launch "Quests":
+- Users can demand certain type of data.
+- The community contributes by finding and tagging requested data while earning points.
+2. Automated backup for files that have high engagement - to have 100% availability.
+3. Map reward points to a token system.
+4. Build a MCP server for AI, to access Filecoin's data through FileSeek.